For the historically inclined

-The second monument, the current National Monument, is made up of tall, bronze soldiers supporting their fallen comrades.
-The seven statues represent leadership, unity, vigilance, strength, courage, sacrifice and suffering.
-Overall, the figures depict the victory of democracy, peace and freedom over communism and evil.
+The third monument is in the form of tall, bronze soldiers supporting their fallen comrades.
+The seven statues are said to represent leadership, unity, vigilance, strength, courage, sacrifice and suffering.
+The intention is for the figures to depict the victory of democracy, peace and freedom over “communism and evil”.
 Dedicated to the 11,000 people who died during the Malayan Emergency, the monument is thought to be the largest freestanding bronze grouping in the world.

-Admission is free, and the monument can be accessed daily, 07:-00–18:00.
-If you simply want to snap a couple of pictures, you won’t need to spend much time here, but if you enjoy war history, Tugu Negara is worth an hour or two.
-It’s also close to the ASEAN Gardens and Parliament House, while the Petronas Twin Towers are a short 10 minutes away by cab.
+Admission to both the National Monument and the sculpture garden are free, and the monument can be accessed daily, 07:00–18:00.
+If you simply want to snap a couple of pictures, you won’t need to spend much time here, but if you enjoy war history, Tugu Negara is worth perhaps an hour.
+This is a very popular stop on the tour bus circuit and can get quite busy—go early for the best chance to have it to yourself.

 The monument is a solid 20 minute walk from Masjid Jemak or a taxi or grab car should be able to whisk you there in five to ten minutes.
 Starting from the monument you can then walk down, continuing through the Botanical Gardens to the Bird Park and eventually walking out of the green and back into the big city by the Islamic Arts Museum.

 Stuart McDonald co-founded Travelfish.org with Samantha Brown in 2004.
 He has lived in Thailand, Cambodia and Indonesia, where he worked as an under-paid, under-skilled language teacher, an embassy staffer, a newspaper web-site developer, freelancing and various other stuff.
 His favourite read is The Art of Travel by Alain de Botton.

 These tours are provided by Travelfish partner GetYourGuide.